kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request, and based on the SNI attribute be directed to the backends on Passthrough mode or be terminated on the `Gateway` and passed unencrypted to the backends.

+This workflow CAN be supported on Implementation Specific support level and will be covered on a further GEP.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1